 Have you ever been on a ‘Wild Goose Chase’ somewhere?
-Well, we had our very own “Wild Bear Chase” in the Great Smoky Mountains as we wandered aimlessly (at least that’s what it felt like!) in search for the elusive black bear.
+Well, we had our very own “Wild Bear Chase” in the Great Smoky Mountains as we wandered aimlessly (at least that’s what it felt like!) in search of the elusive black bear.

-Heading to Gatlinburg, Tennessee and into the Smokies in search of wild bears must have been one of the craziest idesa we had ever dreamed of.
+Heading to Gatlinburg, Tennessee and into the Smokies in search of wild bears must have been one of the craziest ideas we had ever dreamed of.
 This is exactly what we decided to do during the start of our Thanksgiving road trip when we spent two days in the Smoky Mountains.

 Was our search a success?
-Well I guess it depends on your interpretation of success!
+Well, I guess it depends on your interpretation of success!
 But the story of our experience is worthwhile and portrays an awesome experience exploring the Great Smoky Mountains.
 Regardless of whether you head there in search of the beloved bears, I can guarantee that you will enjoy your time in the ‘Smokies’ simply because of the natural beauty and wildlife that is present here.

 After exploring the gorgeous Laurel Falls Trail during our first day, we headed further into the Smokies in search of these elusive black bears.
 Our research suggested that heading to Cades Cove would bring us a better chance at seeing bears along with other wildlife so that is where we ventured.